Megha Ganne

-Megha Ganne (born 2003 or 2004) is an American amateur golfer.
+Megha Ganne (born 2003 or 2004) is an American professional golfer.
 In June 2021, as a 17-year-old high school student, Ganne qualified for the U.S. Women's Open.
 At the tournament she held a share of the lead after the opening round, and was tied for third going into the final round; she finished as the leading amateur, in a tie for 14th place.
 Since the age of twelve, she has been competing in golf tournaments.
 Her parents are from India.
-She has been coached for nine years by Katie Rudolph.
+Her younger sister, Sirina Ganne, is also a golfer and won the New Jersey high school girls' individual state championship in 2023 while representing Holmdel High School.
+Megha has been coached for nine years by Katie Rudolph.
 In August 2025, Ganne won the U.S. Women's Amateur.

+Ganne turned professional in 2026.
+She won her first professional tournament at the Wildhorse Ladies Golf Classic on the Epson Tour in August 2026.